ZHaskell/docs/Z-Data/JSON.md

 1. TOC
 {:toc}

-Using `Z.Data.JSON` module to get humman readable serialization/deserialization.
+Using `Z.Data.JSON` module to get human readable serialization/deserialization.
 The easiest way to use the library is to define target data type, deriving
 `Generic` and `JSON` instances, which provides:

 * `fromValue` to convert `Value` to Haskell values.